Policies Unlawful Sexual Misconduct Policies and Procedures

 Appendix D

 Under the Clery Act, the college is obligated to report annually unlawful sexual misconduct and issue a timely warning through the Campus Safety Office.
-Any publically available notice or recordkeeping will keep the victim’s name confidential and any identifying information will be protected to the extent reasonably possible to take appropriate preventative measures or to comply with applicable law.
+Any publicly available notice or recordkeeping will keep the victim’s name confidential and any identifying information will be protected to the extent reasonably possible to take appropriate preventative measures or to comply with applicable law.
 Campus Safety has made this report viewable online on its webpage at westmont.edu/campus-safety.

 Institutional recordkeeping for Title IX includes maintaining for seven (7) years: